KylerJohnson26/react-cypress-playground/README.md

 To see it in action:
 * Run `git clone https://github.com/kljohnson2/react-cypress-playground.git`
-* Then, `cd react-cypress-playground && npm install`
+* Then, `cd react-cypress-playground` to move into the project directory
+* Next, run `npm install` to install all of the dependencies
-* Run `npm start` to start up the project on localhost:3000
+* Run `npm start` to start up the project on `localhost:3000`

 This is a super basic to-do list.
 You can add a to-do to the list or you can click on a to-do to delete it.